 Video Analytics – Some VMSs or even cameras themselves can analyze the images or video content being captured by the cameras to detect motion, color, shape and even faces.
 When the VMS finds a predetermined content, it alarms on the event and sends a signal to other devices

 - Counting how many persons move through a doorway or portal during a certain period of time.

 - Detecting a person in an area or during a time when people are not allowed.

 - Determining if a person has passed into a restricted area like a backyard (virtual fence)

 - Detecting if a car is parked too long in a loading zone

 - Determining if an object moving past a perimeter is a person or an animal

 - Determining if a person is moving the wrong direction in an exit only location

 - Detecting crowd disturbances

-- Detecting bombs or articles left behind in a crowded place
+- Detecting articles left behind in a crowded place

 - Detecting if something is missing (painting on wall, machine, etc.)